slint-ui/slint/api/rs/slint/mcu.md

 # Slint on Microcontrollers (MCU)

-This document explains how to use Slint to develop a UI on a MCU in a bare metal environment.
+The following sections explain how to use Slint to develop a UI on a MCU in a bare metal environment.

-## Install Toolchain / Hardware Abstraction Layer (HAL)
+## Prerequisites

-Writing an application in Rust that runs on a MCU requires the following software components:
+Writing an application in Rust that runs on a MCU requires several prerequisites:

-* You need to install a Rust toolchain to cross-compile to the target architecture.
+* Install a Rust toolchain to cross-compile to the target architecture.
-* You need to locate and select the correct HAL crates and drivers, and depend on them in your `Cargo.toml`.
+* Locate and select the correct Hardware Abstraction Layer (HAL) crates and drivers, and depend on them in your `Cargo.toml`.
-* You need to install tools for flashing and debugging your code on the device.
+* Install tools for flashing and debugging your code on the device.

-Covering these is out of scope for this document, but we recommend reading the [Rust Embedded Book](https://docs.rust-embedded.org/book/), as well as the curated list of [Awesome Embedded Rust](https://github.com/rust-embedded/awesome-embedded-rust) for a wide range of different crates, tools and training materials.
+We recommend reading the [Rust Embedded Book](https://docs.rust-embedded.org/book/), as well as the curated list of [Awesome Embedded Rust](https://github.com/rust-embedded/awesome-embedded-rust) for a wide range of different crates, tools and training materials.
 These resources should guide you through the initial setup and often come with "hello world" examples to get started with your device.

-In order to set a global allocator, required by Slint, you will need a **nightly** version of Rust.
-This is due to the fact that the support for using a custom global allocator in a bare metal environment with `#![no_std]` has not been stabilized yet (see [#51540](https://github.com/rust-lang/rust/issues/51540) or [#66741](https://github.com/rust-lang/rust/issues/66741) for tracking issues).
+Slint requires a global memory allocator.
+That is currently only possible in the nightly version of Rust, because the support for using a custom global allocator in a bare metal environment with `#![no_std]` has not been stabilized yet (see [#51540](https://github.com/rust-lang/rust/issues/51540) or
+[#66741](https://github.com/rust-lang/rust/issues/66741) for tracking issues).

-In the following sections we assume that your setup is complete and you have a non-graphical skeleton Rust program running on your MCU.
+The following sections assume that your setup is complete and you have a non-graphical skeleton Rust program running on your MCU.

 ## Changes to `Cargo.toml`

-Start by adding a dependency to the `slint` and the `slint-build` crate to your `Cargo.toml`:
+Start by adding a dependency to the `slint` and the `slint-build` crates to your `Cargo.toml`:

 ```toml
 [dependencies]